 THIS FORM SHOULD BE FILLED OUT BY ANY STUDENT OR FACULTY INVOLVED IN A LABORATORY INCIDENT.
 THIS MAY BE IN THE CLASSROOM OR RESEARCH SETTING.
 INDIVIDUALS INVOLVED IN AN EXPOSURE SHOULD GO TO HEALTH SERVICES.
 IF A STUDENT IS INVOLVED, THIS FORM SHOULD BE FORWARDED TO THE APPROPRIATE INSTRUCTOR, DEPARTMENT CHAIR, DEAN SPOONER, WNE ENVIRONMENTAL SAFETY AND HEALTH OFFICER AND THE CHAIR OF THE SAFETY COMMITTEE.
 IF ONLY FACULTY ARE INVOLVED, THIS FORM SHOULD BE FORWARDED TO THE APPROPRIATE DEPARTMENT CHAIR, WNE ENVIRONMENTAL SAFETY AND HEALTH OFFICER AND THE SAFETY COMMITTEE.

+AFETY COMMITTEE.

-• Name of Person(s) Involved (include if they are faculty, staff or student): • Witnesses to the incident (If applicable) • Name of Responsible Faculty or Responsible Supervisor/Manager: • Department:
+• Name of Person(s) Involved (include if they are faculty, staff or student):

+• Witnesses to the incident (If applicable)

+• Name of Responsible Faculty or Responsible Supervisor/Manager:

+• Department:

+• Time and Date of Incident:

+• Location: